interledgerjs/ilp/README.md

 ## Create Plugin

-Using `ilp.createPlugin` is an alias for `ilp-plugin.getPlugin`.
+Using `ilp.createPlugin` is an alias for the deprecated `ilp-plugin` module.
 It creates an instance of a BTP plugin that will attempt to connect to a local `moneyd` instance by default.
 This can be overridden using environment variables.

-The module looks for `ILP_CREDENTIALS` and `ILP_PLUGIN`. `ILP_CREDENTIALS` must contain a JSON object and will be passed into the constructor of a new plugin instance.
+The module looks for `ILP_PLUGIN_OPTIONS` (or `ILP_CREDENTIALS` however this is deprecated) and `ILP_PLUGIN`. `ILP_PLUGIN_OPTIONS` must contain a JSON object and will be passed into the constructor of a new plugin instance.
 The name of the plugin type to instantiate must be stored as a string in the environment variable `ILP_PLUGIN` or it will default to `ilp-plugin-btp`.

-By default (i.e. `ILP_CREDENTIALS` and `ILP_PLUGIN` are not set), a random secret will be generated and a new instance of `ilp-plugin-btp` will be configured to connect to btp+ws://localhost:7768.
+By default (i.e. `ILP_PLUGIN_OPTIONS` and `ILP_PLUGIN` are not set), a random secret will be generated and a new instance of `ilp-plugin-btp` will be configured to connect to btp+ws:<secret>//localhost:7768.

 ## [Simple Payment Setup Protocol (SPSP)](https://interledger.org/rfcs/0009-simple-payment-setup-protocol/draft-6.html)